jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 For case 3 above, the `FullyAmbiguousComparisonStage` takes two `Level` values for each `Pitch` in the `Dyad`.

-The `FullyAmbiguousComparisonStage` iterates of each possible `PitchSpellingDyad` combination between the two `Level` values of the non-objectively spellable `Pitch` values, penalized the `Edge` containing `PitchSpellingDyad` values that any of a variety of rules.
+The `FullyAmbiguousComparisonStage` iterates over each possible `PitchSpellingDyad` combination between the two `Level` values of the non-objectively spellable `Pitch` values, penalizing the `Edge` containing `PitchSpellingDyad` values that break any of a variety of rules.

 <img src="https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/Documentation/img/fully_ambiguous.jpg" height="240">